-Just outside of Las Vegas, nestled in the Spring Mountains is an old mining town called Goodsprings.
+If you’ve ever wanted to go on a ghost hunt, here’s your chance!
+Goodsprings is an old mining town just outside of Las Vegas in the Spring Mountains.
 Established in 1904, it is home to Nevada’s oldest standing bar, the 90-year-old Pioneer Saloon.
-On the Goodsprings Ghost Hunt, you’ll learn about the history of the bullet-ridden saloon where Clark Gable once waited for three days for rescuers to find the body of his wife (whose plane had crashed on nearby Mt.
-Potosi).
-You’ll even be supplied with ghost-hunting equipment like EMF meters, temperature guns, and dowsing rods to conduct your own investigation.
+During the Goodsprings Ghost Hunt, guests will explore this paranormal hotspot and learn about the history of the saloon and will even be supplied with ghost-hunting equipment like EMF meters, temperature guns, and dowsing rods to conduct their own investigation.

 Las Vegas Ghosts